 The hypothesis that “extending a conventional 2-year rotation of corn and soybean with cool-season crops can accelerate soil seedbank depletion” was supported by Scenario 1 in the projection exercise and the follow-up simulation.
-Unlike giant foxtail, whose bottleneck point in the life cycle was overwinter seed survival rate (Davis, 2002), waterhemp’s bottleneck point in its life cycle was seedling emergence rate and seedling to maturity survival success rate.
+Unlike giant foxtail, whose bottleneck point in the life cycle was the overwinter seed survival rates (Davis, 2002), waterhemp’s bottleneck point in its life cycle was seedling emergence rate and seedling to maturity survival success rate.
 An elasticity analysis (outputs not shown) suggested that fecundity overrode all the population dynamics and dictated the population growth.
 Even though the elasticity analysis was not informative, it was consistent with waterhemp’s competitiveness, that is, even with an extremely low survival rate, if the early emerged plants were unaffected by weed control programs, either through herbicide resistance or escaped from cultivation, and completed their life cycle, a small number of large, prolific female plants would sufficiently replenish the soil seedbank.

 A reduction in the mass of applied herbicide active ingredients (Nguyen and Liebman, 2022b) was not coincident with the population decline in Scenario 1 (λ<1) but did coincide with population increases in Scenario 2 (λ>1).
-Considering Scenario 2, population-increasing, it would be useful to examine how many years of continuous overwinter crops would be necessary and which cool-season crop species would be most efficient in decreasing waterhemp λ after steady seedbank replenishment.
+Even though population sizes were projected to increase in Scenario 2, the increase rates were lower in the extended rotations.
+Considering Scenario 2, it would be useful to examine how many years of continuous overwinter crops would be necessary and which cool-season crop species would be most efficient in decreasing waterhemp λ after steady seedbank replenishment.
 Such an investigation is needed because even if the increased abundance of waterhemp and other weed species has not been observed at the experiment site (Nguyen and Liebman, 2022b), an abundant seedbank of a highly competitive weed species harbors risks of weed outbreaks.

-The weed control pressure for the corn and soybean phases could be lessened with more extended rotations as bigger waterhemp plants in cohorts 1 through 3 could be tolerated in the 3-year and 4-year rotations than in the 2-year rotation.
-This higher tolerance can be attributed to the weed control effects provided by extending a cropping system of corn and soybean with cool-season crops.
-The more stable moisture provided by the alfalfa crop environment might be responsible for the steady and higher relative abundant emergence of waterhemp than in other crop environments.
-Empirical measurement in alfalfa is needed to test the relative abundant emergence reported in this study.
+The weed control pressure for the corn and soybean phases could be lessened with more extended rotations as waterhemp plants of higher reproductive potentials in cohorts 1 through 3 could be tolerated in the 3-year and 4-year rotations than in the 2-year rotation.
+This higher tolerance can be attributed to the weed control effects by extending a cropping system of corn and soybean with cool-season crops.
+The more stable moisture provided by the alfalfa crop environment (compared with other crop environments) might be responsible for the steady and higher relative abundant emergence rates in A4.
+Empirical measurement in alfalfa is needed to test the relatively high emergence rates (approximately 45% of the top 0 – 2 cm soil seedbank) reported in this study.

-Waterhemp seed production and mature plant density thresholds complement each other because waterhemp individual size is highly variable.
-In addition, its high relative growth rate and opportunitistic germination patterns can allow few plants to escape control measures and establish with high reproductive potential.
+Waterhemp seed production and mature plant density thresholds complement each other well in simulating required control efficacy.
+Using plant density alone would cause erroneous estimations for a species with highly variable individual sizes.
+In addition, its high relative growth rate and opportunistic germination patterns can allow few plants to escape control measures and establish high reproductive potential.
 As waterhemp fecundity was manipulated mostly for cohorts 1 through 3 in corn and soybean environments only, it is implied that: 1) if efforts were made to severely suppress waterhemp in corn and soybean phases, no additional weed management might be needed in the oat and alfalfa phases, and thus, even the big waterhemp plants in oat and alfalfa phases might not require attention; and 2) conversely if efforts in suppressing waterhemp cohorts 1 through 3 failed in the warm-season crop phases, either intervention on the waterhemp cohorts 4 and beyond in the warm-season crop phases or higher control efficacy in the cool-season crop phases would be necessary.